 GeneCards Summary for PPP1R12A Gene

 PPP1R12A (Protein Phosphatase 1 Regulatory Subunit 12A) is a Protein Coding gene.
-Diseases associated with PPP1R12A include Moebius Syndrome and Infratentorial Cancer.
-Among its related pathways are Platelet activation and cAMP signaling pathway.
+Diseases associated with PPP1R12A include Infratentorial Cancer and Lacrimal Apparatus Disease.
+Among its related pathways are Aquaporin-mediated transport and CREB Pathway.
 GO annotations related to this gene include protein kinase binding and enzyme inhibitor activity.
-An important paralog of this gene is PPP1R12C.
+An important paralog of this gene is PPP1R12B.

 UniProtKB/Swiss-Prot for PPP1R12A Gene

 Key regulator of protein phosphatase 1C (PPP1C).
 Mediates binding to myosin.
 As part of the PPP1C complex, involved in dephosphorylation of PLK1.
 Capable of inhibiting HIF1AN-dependent suppression of HIF1A activity.